The Arbor Review: Story, Cast, Rating & Final Verdict

 The total runtime of The Arbor is 91 minutes (1h 31m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 7.2/10, and global collection metrics, The Arbor stands as a successful venture for the creators.
-It remains an essential piece of the 2010 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 7.2/10, and global performance metrics, The Arbor is classified as a HIT.
+It remains an essential part of the 2010 cinematic calendar.

 Frequently Asked Questions